kubeshop/tracetest/docs/docs/cli/undefined-variables.md

 # Undefined Variables

-When a user runs a test or a transaction, any variables that will be needed but are not defined will be prompted for:
+When a user runs a test or a Test Suite, any variables that will be needed but are not defined will be prompted for:

 ```sh
 tracetest run test -f path/to/test.yaml